DETAILED ACTION

 Claim 10 recites “an acoustic foam located downstream of the compressor and upstream of the silencer” and is considered allowable subject matter.
 The placement of an acoustic foam is not found in the prior art of record.

-Claim 25 recites “a vacuum cleaner comprising a compressor or the silencer” and is considered allowable subject matter.
+Claim 25 recites “a vacuum cleaner comprising a compressor and the silencer” and is considered allowable subject matter.
 The compressor and silencer structure being within a vacuum cleaner is not taught by the prior art found in the search.

 Claim 8 and 11 depends off of allowable claim 7 and 10, therefore are allowable.